Rajpratik71/linux-manPages/gpic.md

        The following options supported by other versions of pic are ignored:

        -D     Draw all lines using the \D escape sequence.  pic always does this.

        -T dev Generate output for the troff device dev.
-This is  unnecessary because  the  troff  output generated by pic is device-indepen‐ dent.
+This is unnecessary because the troff output generated by pic is device-independent.

 USAGE
        This section describes only the differences between GNU pic and the original version of pic.
 Many of these differences also apply to newer versions of Unix pic.
 A complete documentation  is available in the file

               /usr/share/doc/groff-base/pic.ms.gz

    TeX mode
        TeX  mode  is  enabled by the -t option.
 In TeX mode, pic will define a vbox called \graph for each picture.
 Use the figname command to change the name of the vbox.
 You must yourself print that vbox using, for example, the command

               \centerline{\box\graph}

-       Actually, since the vbox has a height of  zero  (it  is  defined  with
-       \vtop)  this  will produce slightly more vertical space above the pic‐ ture than below it;
+       Actually, since the vbox has a height of zero (it is defined with \vtop) this will produce slightly more vertical space above the picture than below it;

               \centerline{\raise 1em\box\graph}

        would avoid this.

-       To make the vbox having a positive height and a depth of zero (as used e.g. by LaTeX's graphics.sty), define the following macro in your doc‐
+       To make the vbox having a positive height and a depth of zero (as used e.g. by LaTeX's graphics.sty), define the following macro in your document:
-       ument:

               \def\gpicbox#1{%
                  \vbox{\unvbox\csname #1\endcsname\kern 0pt}}